The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Results

 \subsection{Redshift dependence}

-To explore the bias dependence on the redshift we have selected a galaxy population brighter than M$_{\rm B} =-19.5 -z -5\log (h)$ and estimated its mean biasing function in the usual three redshift bins.
+To explore the bias dependence on the redshift we set a magnitude cut M$_{\rm B} =-19.5 -z -5\log (h)$ and estimated the mean biasing function of brighter galaxies in the three redshift bins.
 This $z$-dependent magnitude cut is designed to account for luminosity evolution \citep{zucca09}, so that differences in the galaxy bias measured in the different $z$-bins can be interpreted as the result of a genuine evolution.
 The results of our analysis are shown in Figure~\ref{fig:bias_reds}.
-The plots are analogous to those of Fig.~\ref{fig:bias_mag} and use the same symbols, colour scheme, line-style but consider cells of all sizes.
+The plots are analogous to those of Fig.~\ref{fig:bias_mag} and use the same symbols, colour scheme, and line style.
+However, we consider cells of different sizes in the three panels.

-The biasing function shows little or no evolution in the range $z=[0.5,0.9]$, as demonstrated by the proximity between the dashed-blue ($z=[0.5,0.7]$) and dot-dashed, orange ($z=[0.7,0.9]$) curve and the overlap of their 1-$\sigma$ uncertainty bands.
-The red, solid line however, is well separated from the others, indicating that galaxy bias evolves significantly beyond $z=0.9$.
-This evolution is detected both in low- and high-density environments.
-In the low density range the fact that $\delta_{\rm TH}$ increases significantly with the redshift indicates that the evolution shifts galaxy formation from high to lower density regions.
-This process is particularly evident for $z>0.9$.
-At $\delta > 0$ the effect of evolution is that of steepening the slope of the biasing function.
-Since in this range the biasing is close to linear, this means that galaxy bias increases with redshift, confirming the results of several independent analyses (see Section~\ref{sec:comparison}).
-The same trends are evident in all panels, indicating that the bias evolution is similar on all scales explored.
+The biasing function shows little or no evolution in the range $z=[0.5,0.9]$, as demonstrated by the proximity between the dashed-blue ($z=[0.5,0.7]$) and dot-dashed orange ($z=[0.7,0.9]$) curves and the overlap of their 1-$\sigma$ error bars.
+The red solid line, however, is separated fully from the others, indicating that galaxy bias evolves significantly beyond $z=0.9$.
+This evolution is detected both in low- and high-density environments. { { It} implies that $\delta_{\rm TH}$ increases significantly with the redshift, indicating that evolution shifts galaxy formation towards regions of progressively lower density. } At $\delta > 0$ the effect of evolution is that of increasing the slope of the biasing function with $z$.
+Since in this range the biasing is close to linear, {an estimate of $b_{LIN}$ would reveal a redshift evolution consistent with that observed in several analyses}, as detailed in Section~\ref{sec:comparison}.
+The same trend is evident in all panels, indicating that the bias evolution is similar in all explored scales.